 Dan begins sketching a variety of designs on paper before moving to the computer.
 Next he models his ideas in 3D modeling software where he can easily manipulate components and dimensions to help realize his ideas.
 Many lamp designs don’t make it beyond this point.

 The first physical prototypes are often produced by Dan out of styrofoam or scrap wood.
 They are rough proof of concepts to help him decide if he likes the idea “made flesh” as much as he does the virtual versions.

 The next step is to let the master woodworkers and glassblowers work their magic.

-The glassblowers typically go through several trials and errors before getting the shape and coloring just as intended.
+The glassblowers typically go through several versions before getting the shape and coloring just as intended.

 Each lamp is produced using sustainable domestic hardwoods such as Maple, Cherry and Walnut.
 Almost all joinery is done with traditional joinery techniques such as mortise and tenon, dovetail or dowel.
 Modern machining techniques may also be used to produce several of an intricate part thereby elevating the craft and what we are able to produce.
-Each is finished with several coats of a quality, low VOC polyurethane such as typically used in high end custom cabinetry that enhances the wood grain while keeping the lamp protected and maintenance free.
+Each is finished with several coats of a high quality, pre-catalyzed, low VOC, water borne clear coating such as typically used in high-end custom cabinetry that enhances the wood grain while keeping the lamp protected and maintenance free.

 The glass is typically colored with several layers of dye on both sides to produce rich colors and attractive gradations.

 All lamps use standard medium base bulb sockets or small candelabra sockets and are designed for easy bulb replacement.
 Each has a rotary dimmer and comes with bulbs carefully selected for that particular lamp.